modularml/mojo/stdlib/docs/development.md

 on how to use with [Github Codespaces](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository) or [VS Code](https://code.visualstudio.com/docs/devcontainers/containers).

-If there is a problem with the Dev Container, please open an issue at [here](https://github.com/benz0li/mojo-dev-container/issues).
+If there is a problem with the Dev Container, please open an issue [here](https://github.com/benz0li/mojo-dev-container/issues).

 ## Building the standard library